 As Operator, the Company provides transaction verification services.
 Transaction verification services are an output of the Company's ordinary activities; therefore, the Company views the transaction requestor as a customer and accounts for the transaction fees it earns as revenue from a contract with a customer under ASC 606.
 The bitcoin network is not an entity such that it may not meet the definition of a customer; however, the Company has concluded it is appropriate to apply ASC 606 by analogy to block rewards earned from the network.
+The Company is currently entitled to the block reward of 6.25 bitcoin from the bitcoin network for each successful block.
+The Company is also entitled to the transaction fee paid by the transaction requester payable in bitcoin for each successful block.
 A contract exists under ASC 606 at the point the Company successfully validates a transaction to the distributed ledger.
 At this point, the performance obligation to validate the requested transaction has been satisfied and a contract is deemed to exist as follows:

-- The transaction requester, the bitcoin network, and the Company have approved the contract and have evidenced they are committed to the transaction at the point of successfully validating and adding the transaction to the distributed ledger.
+The transaction requester, the bitcoin network, and the Company have approved the contract and have evidenced they are committed to the transaction at the point of successfully validating and adding the transaction to the distributed ledger.
 The parties' rights, the consideration to be transferred, and the payment terms are clear.
-The transaction has commercial substance and collection of the block reward and transaction fees to which the Company is entitled is probable because they are transferred to the Company as part of closing a successful block. - By successfully mining a block, the Company satisfies its lone performance obligation of providing transaction verification services and, thus, earns revenue at that point in time.
+The transaction has commercial substance and collection of the block reward and transaction fees to which the Company is entitled is probable because they are transferred to the Company as part of closing a successful block.

+By successfully mining a block, the Company satisfies its lone performance obligation of providing transaction verification services and, thus, earns revenue at that point in time.
 The amount to which the Company is entitled for successfully validating a block of transactions is fixed at the point in time the contract is deemed to exist and the performance obligation is satisfied.
 Thus, there is no variable consideration.

 The Company engaged unrelated third-party mining enterprises ("pool participants") to contribute computing power, and in exchange, remitted transaction fees and block rewards to pool participants on a pro rata basis according to each respective pool participant's contributed computing power ("hash rate").
 The MaraPool wallet (owned by the Company as Operator) is recorded on the distributed ledger as the winner of proof of work block rewards and assignee of all validations and, therefore, the transaction verifier of record.
 The pool participants entered into contracts with the Company as Operator; they did not directly enter into contracts with the network or the requester and were not known verifiers of the transactions assigned to the pool.
 As Operator, the Company delegated mining work to the pool participants utilizing software that algorithmically assigned work to each individual miner.
 By virtue of its selection and operation of the software, the Company as Operator controlled delegation of work to the pool participants.
 This indicated that the Company directed the mining pool participants to contribute their hash rate to solve in areas that the Company designates.
-Therefore, the Company determined that it controlled the service of providing transaction services to the network and requester.
-Accordingly, the Company recorded all of the transaction fees and block rewards earned from transactions assigned to MaraPool as revenue, and the portion of the transaction fees and block rewards remitted to MaraPool participants as cost of revenues.
+Therefore, the Company determined that it controlled the service of providing transaction verification services to the network and requester.
+Accordingly, the Company recorded all of the transaction fees and block rewards remitted to MaraPool participants as cost of revenues.
 The Company operated a mining pool that engaged third-party pool participants from September 2021 until May 2022.